jaxcksn/nanoleafMusic/README.md

   * It can take a moment for the program to notice the song has changed, but once you see it change on the program, it should be reflected on the device.
   * If it still doesn't respond, in the settings menu there is a _reload effect_ button.
 Press that to restart the effect.
 If it doesn't work, I recommend restarting the program.

+## Available Effects:
+- Pulse Beat: The classic and original effect.
+Creates a ripple that pulses out from a random panel on every beat.
+- Fireworks: Lights up a random group of panels on every beat, like distant fireworks.
+- Vibe: More minimal and bright, on every beat the color of a random panel gets brighter, and every bar the color changes.

 ## Future Goals